 View Campervan Rental Locations in Australia in a larger map

 Birubi Beach Holiday Park is at 37 James Paterson Street, Birubi Beach.
 It offers wide range of cabin accommodation, powered site with ensuite and unpowered site.
-The parks facilities include a camp kitchen, landscaped pool area, barbecue facilities, amenities block, kids play gym, mini Putt Putt, Internet and email kiosk and laundry facilities.
+The park’s facilities include a swimming pool, playground, and laundry facilities.
+It is pet friendly.

-Stockton Beach Tourist Park sits at 3 Pitt Street in Stockton, facing the beautiful Stockton Beach and near to many other Newcastle attractions.
-The site features car parking spaces, a communal kitchen, communal lounge, communal refrigerator, Broadband Internet access, Wireless Internet Access, kiosk, laundry, playground, outdoor swimming pool, public telephone and TV/lounge area.
+NRMA Stockton Beach Holiday Park sits at 3 Pitt Street in Stockton, facing the beautiful Stockton Beach and close to many of Newcastle’s attractions.
+The site features a camp kitchen, free WiFi, laundry, playground and a kids club.
+It is pet-friendly.

 Convict Lumberyard lies along Scott Street, Newcastle.
-The site tells the story of Australia’s second oldest city, providing information about life for the Australian Aborigines and European immigrants.
-This is a national heritage venue not to be missed.
+The site tells the story of Australia’s second oldest city, and was the site of an archeological dig between 1989 and 1992, which has helped to provide information about life for both the Australian Aborigines and convicts.
+This is a national heritage venue that is well worth visiting.

-Cooks Hill Galleries is housed within a beautiful restored cottage at 67 Bull Street, Cooks Hill.
-It hosts a wide range of artworks (primarily of colonial impressionism and contemporary arts) such as ceramics, paintings and sculptures while also featuring exhibits of artworks by local artists each month.
+Cooks Hill Galleries is housed within a beautiful restored cottage at 65 Bull Street, Cooks Hill.
+It hosts a wide range of artworks (primarily of colonial impressionism and contemporary arts) including ceramics, paintings and sculptures.
+It also features exhibits of artworks from local artists each month.

 Dixon Park Beach is situated at Ocean Street, Merewether.
-It is ideal for barbecuing, picnicking, self-guided leisure walking, surfing, swimming and or just bonding with family and friends.
+It is ideal for barbecuing, picnicking, self-guided leisure walking, surfing, swimming and or just hanging out with family and friends.
 The site has a sheltered picnic table area, change room and barbecue facilities.
-It is open all the time so feel free to stop by.

-Fort Scratchley Historic Site can be found along Nobbys Road.
-The fort dates back to 1880 when it was built to protect Newcastle’s population and resources from foreign invasion.
-Visitors to the site will learn more about the city’s illustrious history while walking through the underground tunnels and relaxing on picnic spots and spotting dolphins and whales.
+Fort Scratchley can be found along Nobbys Road.
+The fort dates back to 1882 when it was built to protect Newcastle’s population and resources from foreign invasion.
+Visitors to the site can learn more about the city’s illustrious history while exploring the underground tunnels and relaxing on picnic spots and spotting dolphins and whales.

 King Edward Park is located at York Drive, Newcastle.
-It is a popular recreation reserve that was officially opened to public in 1863.
-The park mirrors the city's cultural heritage.
-Its Victorian rotunda with an obelisk serving as a navigational marker is one of its remarkable features.
-Leisure walking, meditating, picnicking and or barbecuing are the usual popular activities within the site.
+It is a popular recreation reserve that was officially opened to the public in 1863.
+The park’s Victorian rotunda with an obelisk serving as a navigational marker is one of its more remarkable features.